-Michael Sussman: Clinton lawyer 'lied to manipulate FBI over Trump'
+Michael Sussmann: Clinton lawyer 'lied to manipulate FBI over Trump'

 In the other case, a Russia analyst has been charged with lying to the FBI about his sources.

-Though there is no evidence that Mrs Clinton herself directed the alleged Sussman smear, political opponents have poured scorn on her remarks this month warning about the dangers of disinformation and conspiracy theories.
+Though there is no evidence that Mrs Clinton herself directed the alleged Sussmann smear, political opponents have poured scorn on her remarks this month warning about the dangers of disinformation and conspiracy theories.